turbot/steampipe-plugin-mastodon/docs/tables/mastodon_followers.md

 # Table: mastodon_follower

-List Mastodon followers for the authenticated account
+List Mastodon followers for an account

 ## Examples